-We share your personal data (including sensitive personal data), where required, with the following external third parties (after authorisation to do so is received from the Head or Bursar):
+We share your personal data (including sensitive personal data), where required, with the following external third parties (after authorisation to do so is received from the Head or Bursar).
+Please note, this list is not exhaustive:

-- Our employees, agents and contractors where there is a valid reason for their receiving the information: - third parties who provide IT support. - third parties who support financial transactions. - third parties who provide our virtual learning environment. - o third parties who provide specialist teaching services. - \circ external auditors, to ensure school compliance with policies and processes. - \circ $\;$ third parties who act on our behalf to recover money you owe to us. - health professionals involved in the care of our students. - Those with an interest in tracking student progress and attendance: - Current or potential education providers or employers, to provide references. - Government departments and agencies where we have a statutory obligation to provide information: - $\circ\,$ The local authority and partner organisations signed up to their Information Sharing Agreement, where necessary. - The Independent Schools Inspectorate (ISI). - The Independent Schools Council (ISC). - ${\odot}$ $\,$ The Home Office (in connection with UK visas and immigration). - DFE we are required by law to provide information about our students to the DfE as part of a statutory census programme.
-This is then stored on the National Student Database. - Local multi-agency forums which provide SEND and other advice, support and guidance. - In the event of a national health emergency, the government may require schools to send specific health data to an appointed agency to aid in the management and treatment of a disease.
-Please see the school's Data Protection Policy, Appendix 2 for further information. - Crime prevention or detection agencies, if required, by applicable law - \circ The police
+- Our employees, agents and contractors where there is a valid reason for their receiving the information: - third parties who provide IT support. - third parties who support financial transactions, or provide financial services, including Parent Pay. - third parties who provide our virtual learning environment. - \circ $\;$ third parties who provide specialist teaching services. - external auditors, to ensure school compliance with policies and processes.

+- \circ $\,$ third parties who act on our behalf to recover money you owe to us. - \circ $\;$ third parties who provide catering and transport services. - \circ $\;$ health professionals involved in the care of our students. - Those with an interest in tracking student progress and attendance: - Current or potential education providers or employers, to provide references. - Government departments and agencies where we have a statutory obligation to provide information: - The local authority and partner organisations signed up to their Information Sharing Agreement, where necessary. - The Independent Schools Inspectorate (ISI). - The Independent Schools Council (ISC).

+${\odot}$ $\,$ The Home Office and related third parties (in connection with UK visas and immigration).

+DfE - we are required by law to provide information about our students to the DfE as part of a statutory census programme.
+This is then stored on the National Student Database.

+Local multi-agency forums which provide SEND and other advice, support and guidance.

+- In the event of a national health emergency, the government may require schools to send specific health data to an appointed agency to aid in the management and treatment of a disease.
+Crime prevention or detection agencies, if required, by applicable law - The police - Otherwise where reasonably necessary for the operation of the school, and the education of the students.

-The school may sometimes need to transfer personal information overseas.
+The School may sometimes need to transfer personal information overseas.
 When this is needed, any transfers made will be in full compliance with all aspects of the DPA and GDPR.